slothdude/fractals/README.md

 Playing
 ==============

 To switch which fractal you are rendering, click the screen.
-*Note*: It's not animated, you control it with the mousewheel.
+Control fractal depth with the mousewheel.

 Future Plans